threefoldtech/mycelium/docs/data_packet.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The first 2 bytes are used to specify the length of the body.
-In practice, packets should be limited
+The first 5 bits are reserved and must be set to 0.

-to at most the MTU size of the NIC used.
-This means that the leading bits should be unused.
-In the
+The next 19 bits are used to specify the length of the body.
+It is expected that
-future, the protocol might be extended to take advantage of these unused bits.
+the actual length of a packet does not exceed 256K right now, so the 19th bit is

-The next byte is reserved for future use and should be set to 0.
+only needed because we have to account for some overhead related to the encryption.

 The next byte is the hop-limit.
-Every node decrements this value by 1 before sending the packet.
+Every node decrements this value by 1 before sending
+the packet.
 If a node decrements this value to 0, the packet is discarded.

 The next 16 bytes contain the sender IP address.